CadQuery/cadquery/README.md

     * Linux [installation video](https://youtu.be/sjLTePOq8bQ)
     * Windows [installation video](https://youtu.be/3Tg_RJhqZRg)

 There are two ways to install CadQuery and its dependencies.
 One is using conda, and the other is using pip.
 Pip is shown first below, followed by two sections on installing CadQuery via conda, and a non-intrusive way to install conda on a system.
+Note that conda is the better supported option.

 ### CadQuery Installation Via Pip